TomerAberbach/redirect-url/readme.md

 </div>

 <div align="center">
-  Simple mapping from one URL to another based on configurable redirect rules.
+  Simple rule-based redirecting from one URL to another.
 </div>

 ## Features